7 things you shouldn’t be doing with your super

 6. Make a super choice based on fees alone

 So you’ve found a super fund offering low fees.
-That’s great, a low-fee super fund is what you want.
+That’s great, a fund with competitive fees is what you want.
 But equally important is checking it performs well, and ultimately the net benefit it offers – that’s returns minus fees.

 Also, check their investment philosophy – it’s a good idea to choose one that will Outperform and Outprotect your super over the long-term.